 With the help of many people, we have undertaken a major renovation and improvement programme to the building, fitting it out with all that is needed for a teaching and producing bakery/kitchen, including both a wood fired oven and electric oven.

-Henrietta Inman is our resident baker-chef.
-REad more about her, and what goes on at the Wakelyns Bakery in the Wakelyns Bakery microsite.
+Henrietta Inman is our resident baker-chef, with assistance from Maisie Dyvig.
+Read more about them, and what goes on at the Wakelyns Bakery in the Wakelyns Bakery microsite.

 Meanwhile, here some pictures and videos of the conversion from ‘piglet shed’ to bakery.